 What defines a sofa that simply can’t help but exude elegance?
-Highly original ideas currently on the market prove this is one theme that can’t be (and shouldn’t be) pinned down.
+Knowing how to clean white leather definitely helps (once you’re able to own your fancy sofa!) but more importantly, highly original ideas currently on the market prove this is one theme that can’t be (and shouldn’t be) pinned down.
 The list of seven supremely elegant and recently launched sofas gathered here go beyond sleek gold-lacquered metal accents and gold powder-coated legs to include surprisingly innovative upholstery methods, eye-arresting patterns, a form based on a casually propped pillow, and more.

 1. Simone Sofa From Missana

 Gold-lacquered metal bars cheekily peek out between the suspended back and the base of the Simone Sofa by Spanish design studio Sputnik.
 Combined with wooden legs and upholstery in two colors and textures, Simone steals the show —making it worthy of its namesake, singer and pianist Nina Simone.

 2. Halo Three-Seat Sofa From Soft Line

 A propped-up pillow, elegant?
 Milan studio Skrivo takes this casual idea of lounging to an entirely different level.
 A changeable backrest has front seat billing in the Halo line—which also includes a single-seat armchair and a public seating system—and the result is supremely comfortable lounge furniture with the added perks of increased privacy and sound absorption.

 Dichotomy in the form of two unified upholstery methods define prototype Stretch, unveiled by designer Roberto Paoli in Milan this past April.
 Offered through Seminato Mercadante, the brand Paoli founded, the sofa will only be produced by popular demand.
 According to Seminato Mercadante’s business model, prototypes are put into production after a promise-to-buy system reaches a certain number of buyers.